-To the extent legally permissible the sub-funds shall likewise bear all costs arising in connection with structural measures, e.g. amendments to the By-Laws including the annexes, to the Prospectus (if any) and to the associated agreements.
+To the extent legally permissible the sub-funds shall likewise bear all costs arising in connection with measures described below, e.g. amendments to the By-laws including the annexes, to the Prospectus (if any) and to the associated agreements.

-In addition, the Investment Company or the Depositary may charge all costs in connection with the following structural measures to the sub-funds:
+In addition, the Investment Company or the Depositary may charge all costs in connection with the following measures to the sub-funds:

-- a change of Investment Company; - a change of AIFM; - a change of Depositary; - a change from an externally managed investment company to a self-managed investment company; - a change from a self-managed investment company to an externally managed investment company; - the transformation of a sub-fund of an umbrella fund into a stand-alone AIF; - the transformation of a stand-alone AIF into a sub-fund of an umbrella fund; - a change of the legal form and/or a relocation of the domicile of the Investment Company; - the dissolution or conversion of unit classes; - other structural measures.
+- a change of Investment Company; - a change of AIFM; - a change of Depositary; - a change from an externally managed investment company to a self-managed investment company; - a change from a self-managed investment company to an externally managed investment company; - the conversion of a sub-fund of an umbrella fund into a stand-alone AIF; - the conversion of a stand-alone AIF into a sub-fund of an umbrella fund; - a change of the legal form and/or a relocation of the domicile of the Investment Company; - the dissolution or conversion of unit classes; - other changes, conversions, dissolutions or similar, which does not constitute a structural measure within the meaning of Chapter XI or Chapter XII.